The ultimate guide to top Myanmar destinations with guidelines where to go in Myanmar and what to see in Myanmar

-If you are in doubt to visit or not to visit Myanmar because of some current sad political issues, I suggest separating local people from their governments.
+If you are in doubt to visit or not visiting Myanmar because of some sad political issues, I suggest separating local people from their governments.
 Unfortunately, sometimes governments don’t serve in the best interests of their people.
 Even worse, they do the opposite.
-I recommend watching Jade and the Generals video by Global Witness.
-And instead of boycotting travels to Mynamar I advocate caring for local communities.
+I recommend watching the Jade and the Generals video by Global Witness.
+And instead of boycotting travels to Mynamar, I advocate caring for local communities.
 I vouch for helping local economies and responsible travel in Myanmar.
-G Adventures is a brand worldwide respected for higher purpose-driven travels by helping local communities and creating the change.
-In that sense, and if you are not into solo traveling, I recommend taking 14 days Classic Mynamar Adventure tour or 14 days Myanmar: Hilltribes & Sunrises.

 Myanmar is a wonderful country of wonderful people.

 THIS POST MAY CONTAIN COMPENSATED LINKS.
 PLEASE READ MY DISCLAIMER FOR MORE INFO.

 BEST MYANMAR DESTINATIONS: BEST PLACES TO VISIT IN MYANMAR

 WHERE TO GO IN BURMA AND WHAT TO SEE IN BURMA?

 BEST PLACES TO VISIT IN BURMA AND BEST SITES TO SEE IN BURMA